Onlineberatung/documentation/docs/releases/agencyservice.md

 2. Add the NGINX location in agencyservice.conf for new admin paths (see [Backend-Repository ](https://github.com/CaritasDeutschland/caritas-onlineBeratung-backend))

+3. Update tag to `dockerimage.v.10.release-2020-11-24` in the `.env` file

 ### 2020-11-03

-Update tag to `dockerImage.v.6.release-2020-11-03` in the `.env` file - no additional changes necessary
+Update tag to `dockerImage.v.6.release-2020-11-03` in the `.env` file - no additional changes necessary.

 ### 2020-10-13

-Update tag to `dockerimage.v.3` in the `.env` file - no additional changes necessary
+Update tag to `dockerimage.v.3` in the `.env` file - no additional changes necessary.